 - How to remove the tawk.to branding from the Knowledge Base and white label it as your own

 - How to create a subdomain and add a CNAME record in cPanel

 It only takes a few minutes to replace the tawk.to domain with your own.
 Let’s walk through the steps.

 - Domain or subdomain (name that will show up in the URL address bar)

-A popular way to white-label a Knowledge Base is to assign a subdomain of a primary domain.
+A popular way to white label a Knowledge Base is to assign it to a subdomain of a primary domain.

-Subdomains can be used for organizing your site with separate areas for stores, help centers or online courses.
-They can also be used for testing.
+A subdomain is listed before the primary domain in a URL.
+Subdomains can be used to organize your site with related domains for stores, help centers or online courses.

 - The primary domain is tawk

 - The top-level domain, or most general, is .to

 Alternatively, you dedicate a separate primary domain to your Knowledge Base.